IXPE Polarizations of the Lighthouse Pulsar, Trail, and Filament

 We model the pulsar polarization using the rotating vector model \citep[RVM;][]{radhaskrishnan1969magnetic}, which describes the pulsar EVPA as emitted by a magnetic axis rotating steadily around the spin axis.
 Its four parameters are the spin axis-magnetic axis angle $\alpha$, the spin axis-LoS angle $\zeta$, the phase of closest approach between the magnetic axis and LoS $\phi_0$, and the EVPA at $\phi_0$ $\Psi$.
 Since EVPA is perpendicular to the projected field for synchrotron emission, we set $\Psi$ perpendicular to the position angle (PA) of the spin axis, which is inferred to be $-35^\circ$ from the narrow (polar jet-like) outflow seen near the pulsar in \textit{Chandra} data \citep{klingler2023nustar}.
 This leaves three RVM parameters, to which we must add a fourth representing pulsar average PD because our unbinned fit method requires a PD prediction.

 The best-fit pulsar parameters give a high PD of $59\pm 16$\%, approaching the synchrotron limit of $\Pi_0 = 64\%$.
 Such high X-ray PD has also been inferred by IXPE for PSR B0540$-$69, which has a similar pulse profile \citep{xie2024first}.
 The RVM parameters are $\phi_0 = 0.565\pm 0.043$, $\alpha = 73\pm 22^\circ$, and $\zeta = 83 \pm 37^\circ$, with correlations between the parameters.
 These uncertainty estimates assume Gaussian posteriors, though the true posteriors are likely more complex.
+Fig.~\ref{fig:pulsar} shows 1$\sigma$ and 2$\sigma$ uncertainties on the sweeping pulsar EVPA, accounting for the full non-Gaussian probability distribution.
 The angle between the magnetic field and LoS at closest approach is consistent with large angles ($\beta = \zeta - \alpha = 11 \pm 36^\circ$) as expected given the lack of pulsar radio emission.
 The pulsar/trail fit is 3.2$\sigma$ significant compared to one in which both sources are unpolarized, rendering this a secure detection of polarization in the complex.
 However our best-fit is significant to only 2.6$\sigma$ compared to the case of a polarized trail and unpolarized pulsar, corresponding to $p=1\%$.